DavidFW1960/bom_forecast/README.md

 The `bom forecast` sensor platform uses the [Australian Bureau of Meteorology (BOM)](http://www.bom.gov.au) as a source for forecast meteorological data.

-- Each sensor will be given the `device_id` of "bom [optionalname] friendlyname units"
+- Each sensor will be given the `device_id` of "bom [optionalname] friendly name units"
 - A name is optional but if multiple BOM weather stations are used a name will be required.
 - The sensor checks for new data every minute, starting 30 minutes after the timestamp of the most recent data as the data is updated every half-hour.

-To add the BOM weather observation to your installation, create this folder strictire in your /config directory:
+To add the BOM weather observation to your installation, create this folder structure in your /config directory:
 - “custom_components/bom_forecast”.

 Then, drop the following files into that folder:
 - \_\_init__.py
 - manifest.json
 - sensor.py

+## HACS Support
+Add this Integration to HACS repo is https://github.com/DavidFW1960/bom_forecast

+Either install the package (see below under alternate installation)

 Finally, add the following to your `configuration.yaml` file: